 This expense for the current quarter is predominantly the maintenance of an office in Vancouver, BC.
-The expense in the current quarter is consistent with the comparative quarter.
+The expense in the current quarter decreased compared to the comparative quarter due to a reduced donation to a charitable organization in lieu of the Corporation's CEO receiving the donated amount as a bonus in the current quarter.